octimot/StoryToolkitAI/README.md

     virtualenv -p python3.9 venv

+Right now, your installation folder should contain 2 other folders, and the tree should look like this:

+    YOUR_INSTALLATION_FOLDER
+    +- StoryToolkitAI
+    +- venv

 #### 6. Activate virtual environment
 Now enable the virtual environment (this means that all the packages you'll install now via pip will be contained in the virtual environment, meaning that for the tool to work you'll ALWAYS have to activate the virtual environment first